JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

 * Swagger

 ## Features:
-* The VehicleController Implemented HATEOAS architecture style.
+* The VehicleController and CustomerController Implemented HATEOAS architecture style in different ways.